swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.rst

 Additionally there exists experimental data which can be anywhere in the domain.
 Find the data point which is closest to the line segment.

 .. image:: https://github.com/thehackerwithin/UofCSCBC2012/raw/scopz/5-Testing/evo_sol1.png

 In the ``close_line.py`` file there are four different implementations which all solve this problem.  `You can read more about them here.`_  However, there are no tests!
-Please write from scratch a ``test_close_line.py`` file which tests the closest_data_to_line() functions.  *Hint:* you can use one implentation to test another.
+Please write from scratch a ``test_close_line.py`` file which tests the closest_data_to_line() functions.  *Hint:* you can use one implementation to test another.
 Below is some sample data to help you get started.

 .. _You can read more about them here.: http://inscight.org/2012/03/31/evolution_of_a_solution/

 .. code-block:: python

+    import numpy as np

     p1 = np.array([0.0, 0.0])
     p2 = np.array([1.0, 1.0])